 Being a web designer can be a great way to make money, especially for creative types, but is it really a stable job?
 Can a career in this industry last?
 According to the Bureau of Labor Statistics (BLS), careers in graphic design are growing faster than average.
 The BLS predicts employment will grow 12 percent through 2026.
 So if you were thinking about becoming a graphic designer, here’s why you might want to consider this unique career.

 It may seem like all the graphic designers are down with Hollywood, but graphic designing is a profession that can be very successful.
-Can graphic designing be a career?
+Can graphic design be a career?
 Well, yes and no. Graphic designing can be a career if you are willing to work hard and put in the time.
 But it can also be a money-making hobby if you are willing to do the job yourself.

 Art class was the ticket to a bright future for many people with creative talents.
 Others, however, were not as lucky.
-Whether they were pushed away from art class by bullies or they didn’t score high enough on the standardized tests, some adults feel that their best efforts in the art classroom were wasted.
+Whether they were pushed away from art class by bullies or they didn’t score high enough on standardized tests, some adults feel that their best efforts in the art classroom were wasted.
 And as adults, many of them feel that they have nothing to offer in the field of graphic design.
 The thing is, that’s not true.
 A lot of people fear that they aren’t talented enough to work in the creative field, but what they don’t realize is that being a graphic design professional doesn’t mean holding a creative art degree.

 Many people think wannabe graphic designers can’t succeed in the job market.
 After all, does your resume really read “graphic designer”?
-However, a graphic designer is a legitimate and well sought-after profession.
+However, a graphic designer is a legitimate and well-sought-after profession.
 And, with the right degree and some experience, you can pursue your dream of graphic designing.

 Graphic design is a field with endless opportunities for growth and advancement.
 In this growing field, job security is hard to find, so graphic designers must be flexible, creative, and open to different job opportunities if they want to stay relevant.

-Graphic designers come in all shapes and sizes, though the most common career path seems to be towards becoming a web designer.
+Graphic designers come in all shapes and sizes, though the most common career path seems to be toward becoming a web designer.
 Web design isn’t just a graphic design job, though, and graphic designers who are serious about staying relevant have to diversify their skill set.
 Designing for the web requires that designers have a good understanding of basic coding, as well as basic HTML and CSS.
 Designers don’t necessarily need to know how to optimize websites for search engines, but they should know the basics of good design since good design (and search engines) go hand in hand.